Casadilego: Career

-2020–present: X Factor Italia and career debut
+2020–2023: X Factor Italia and career debut

-She won the fourteenth edition of the Italian version of the X Factor in 2020, with her single "Vittoria" co-written by Mara Sattei.
+Adopting the stage name of Casadilego, after the Ed Sheeran's song of the same name, Coclite took part in the fourteenth season of the Italian X Factor in 2020.
+She was mentored by Hell Raton and eventually won with her single "Vittoria", co-written by Mara Sattei.
 During the third live show on 12 November 2020, she also performed her second single entitled "Lontanissimo".
 On 11 December 2020, one day after the finale, she released her debut EP Casadilego.

 Together with Francesco Renga, she performed Ornella Vanoni's "Una ragione di più" during the third evening of the Sanremo Music Festival 2021.
 On 16 July 2021, she released her first single after X Factor, entitled "Millepiani".
+On 25 November 2021, Casadilego appeared as a guest during the fifth live show of the fifteenth series of X Factor, performing a duet with Ed Sheeran on Lego House.

 In 2022, she starred as the lead in the coming-of-age film My Soul Summer, directed by Fabio Mollo.

-In 2023, Casadilego was selected to be part of the cast of the Italian version of the musical Lazarus by David Bowie.
+In 2023, Casadilego was selected to be part of the cast of the Italian version of the rock musical Lazarus, inspired by the music of David Bowie.
 The production was directed by Valter Malosti, with Manuel Agnelli in the leading role.

+2024–present: Silenzio (tutto di me)

+On 30 August 2024, Casadilego released the single "Posto nuovo", which anticipated her debut studio album.
+On 20 December 2024, she appeared as a featured artist on "Lacrime di felicità" by Davide Shorty, included on his album Nuova forma.

+In 2025, she took a break from recording activities to focus on songwriting, while continuing to perform in Lazarus.
+Her debut album Silenzio (tutto di me), consisting of nine tracks, was released on 9 January 2026.
+On 16 January, the track "Verdeforesta" was released as a radio single.